cloudfoundry/stratos/docs/development.md

 ### Style Sheets
 The frontend defines styles in SCSS which is converted to CSS at build time.
-Each component is responible for specifying it's root scss as a 'main' file in it's bower.json.
+Each component is responsible for specifying it's root scss as a 'main' file in it's bower.json.
 From this all other component scss are gathered.

 ### Build Process
 The build process uses gulp, see the the root gulpfile.js.
-Below is a list of important gulp task.
+Below is a list of important gulp tasks.

 Gulp task name | Description
 ----------|------------